Trudeau tries to reassure Canadians vaccines are coming | Taiwan News | 2021/02/06

 “We are very much on track,” Trudeau said.

-Canada, like most countries around the world, has been struggling to vaccinate people quickly.
+Most countries around the world have been struggling to vaccinate people quickly.
+But Canadians are comparing their country to world-leading Israel and the neighboring U.S.

 Both Pfizer and Moderna have cut the number of doses Canada expected to get thus far, but Trudeau says he still expects to get 4 million doses from Pfizer and 2 million from Moderna by the end of March.